jbrockmendel/sm2/README.md

 of unused, untested, or deprecated code have been removed.  _Many_ thousands of flake8 formatting issues have been cleaned up.

+- `summary2` methods have not been ported from upstream, will raise `NotImplementedError`.

 Contributing
 ------------